dfabulich/baseline-calculator/README.md

 # Methodology

-## Data Sources: MDN browser-compat-data (BCD) and Caniuse
+## Data Source: Caniuse and StatCounter

-MDN makes browser compatibility data (BCD) available via Github. https://github.com/mdn/browser-compat-data (This repository only uses BCD's records of browser version release dates.)

 Caniuse.com makes its data available via Github under a CC-BY-4.0 license. https://github.com/fyrd/caniuse The data is in `data.json`.
 We're very grateful to have access to this treasure trove of data.

-Caniuse data combines market-share data from [StatCounter](https://gs.statcounter.com) with BCD's data, and gives each web feature a unique ID that we can use to track its availability over time.
+Caniuse data pulls its market-share data from [StatCounter](https://gs.statcounter.com).

 ## "Keystone" Release Date: The date a feature first became available in all major browsers